sidneycadot/same70/markdown/StartupSequence.md

 $(ASFDIR)/sam/utils/cmsis/same70/source/templates/gcc/startup_same70.c
 ```

-The first file contains basic definitions and a memory map for the SAME70 processor and its peripherals.
-For example, it defines the memory layout of the exception vector table (struct `DeviceVectors`).
+The first file contains basic definitions and a memory map for the SAME70 microcontroller.
+For example, it defines the memory layout of the exception vector table (struct `DeviceVectors`), and pointer-to-struct-type variables for each of the peripherals.
 It contains no code.

 The second file contains the startup data and code.
 Specifically, it defines the `exception_table` variable (residing in the `.vector` link section), the `Reset_Handler` function, and the `Dummy_Handler` function.

 The `exception_table` contains the initial stack pointer value; 15 system-level exception handlers; and 64 peripheral interrupt handlers.
 In the `exception_table`, most entries are initialized to either 0 (zero) in case they are *reserved*, or implemented as weak symbols that alias to the `Dummy_Handler`.
-The latter is simply a routine that enters an infinite loop; in case the SAME70 would ever enter such a routine, the processor will appear to hang. **It is therefore important that all exception and interrupt handler routines that can be expected to happen during operation are actually implemented.**
+The latter is simply a routine that enters an infinite loop; in case the SAME70 enters such a routine, the processor will effectively hang. **It is therefore important that all exception and interrupt handler routines that can be expected to invoked during operation are actually implemented.**

 To implement an exception or interrupt handler, simply implement a function with the appropriate name and signature, such as `void SysTick_Handler(void)` or `void DACC_Handler(void)`.
-An actual implementation will *override* the default `Dummy_Handler` alias, because it is defined as a so-called *weak symbol* for the linker.
+An actual implementation will override the default `Dummy_Handler` alias, because it is defined as a *weak symbol* for the linker.

 The only exception handler that has a functional default implementation is the `Reset_Handler`.
-Fortunately, it is short, at about 35 lines of easy-to-follow C code.
+Fortunately, it is short: about 35 lines of easy-to-follow C code.
 The code does some initialization (described below), runs `main()`, and then enters an infinite loop.
-To ensure proper functionality, it is therefore important that the `main()` is written in such a way that it never returns; if it returns, the processor will simply appear to hang.
+To ensure proper functionality, the `main()` function must be written in such a way that it never returns; if it does, the processor will simply appear to hang.

 It is noted that the SAME70 has advanced clock management features that make it possible to switch between an internally generated low-quality clock (default) or higher-quality external crystal clock.
 At cold start, the SAM4E runs from its internally generated clock, at approximately 4 MHz.
-The reset handler runs from this 'preliminary' clock source; it is quite customary to switch to the desired runtime clock as the first step of `main()`.
-See the section about `sysclk_init()` described below.
+The reset handler runs is therefore executed at approximately 4 MHz.
+Standard practice is to switch to the desired runtime clock source as the first step of `main()`.
+See the section about `sysclk_init()` below.

 The following steps are performed in the `Reset_Handler()`: